mattseabrook/t7gtools/README.md

 This project is a set of non-commercial "mods" and "tools" I've developed for [The 7th Guest]().
 They are strictly for educational and entertainment purposes, and require a legal copy of the original 1991 game to use.

-<h2>Overview</h2>
+## Overview

 The primary reason for this project was for me to dive back into C++ head first with some interesting subject matter.
 Through these experiments I have explored file I/O, compression,  with the goal of operating as low-level as I possibly can.

 Wolfenstein 3D and Doom were really fantastic, but this was in a completely different universe as far as design and ingenuity goes IMHO.
 There's no possible comparison, and I am

-<h2>Inspiration</h2>
+## Inspiration

-There is something incredibly zen about this piece of technology that came from the true golden age of personal computing in the late 1980's through early 1990's.
-There are lots of angles to explore here,
+There is something incredibly zen about this piece of technology that came out of the true golden age of personal computing in the late 1980's through early 1990's.
+There are lots of angles to explore here, such as the deeply inspired artwork and music
 Sanglard Wolf 3D book.

-<h2>Credits</h2>
+## Credits

-x
+Denis

 ## For more information...